Ambient Occlusion is a calculation that takes any particular point

 value of 3/5.

-Now imagine doing this again and again, point after point.
-For each
+Now imagine doing this again and again, point after point on the

 point we take the ratio of occluded rays over the total number of rays.